-‘Akira’ Back?
-‘Thor: Ragnarok’ Helmer Taika Waititi In Talks
+'Akira' Back?
+'Thor: Ragnarok' helmer Taika Waititi In talks

 Waititi’s booked next to direct Jojo Rabbit, a WWII dramedy that is set up at Fox Searchlight with a spring start date.
 Waititi wrote the script.
 CAA and Manage-ment rep him.

-Update: Paramount Wins Leonardo Battle: Lands Walter Isaacson Da Vinci Book For DiCaprio

-Nat Geo Teams With Leonardo DiCaprio To Adapt 'The Right Stuff' As Scripted Series
+- Nat Geo Teams With Leonardo DiCaprio to Adapt 'The Right Stuff' as Scripted Series

-Red Granite/1MDB Case: DOJ Files To Seize 'Daddy's Home,' 'Dumb And Dumber To,' Artwork, Gifts To DiCaprio
+- Red Granite/1MDB Case: DOJ Files to Seize 'Daddy's Home,' 'Dumb and Dumber To,' Artwork, Gifts to DiCaprio

 Get more from Deadline.com: Follow us on Twitter, Facebook, Newsletter

-Note: - Update: Paramount Wins Leonardo Battle: Lands Walter Isaacson Da Vinci Book for DiCaprio